nasim-techtrueup/contrail-devstack/README.md

     2) Run utilities/contrail-status to see if all services are running
     3) screen -x stack and run through various tabs to see various devstack modules are running

+# Rebuild installation with new changes
+make required changes to contrail or devstack and trigger rebuild using
+    ./install.sh rebuild

 # Running Contrail sanity
 Note that default sample localrc enables simple gateway.
 A script is available that will